'Goodbye Jimmy Reed', Hello Van Morrison

 Can't you hear me calling from down in Virginia?

 It's a loving tribute, and a great new song to add to Dylan's repertoire.
 Performed with vigour and energy, hopefully audiences will see it performed as a barnstormer whenever Dylan and his band return to the road.
-In the meantime we have this new album to live with, and its cycle of remarkable songs that find themselves wandering old roads and new highways.
+In the meantime we have this album to live with, and its cycle of remarkable songs that find themselves wandering old roads and new highways.

-One of these new songs is of a quite different nature to Jimmy Reed's city blues.
+One of these songs is of a quite different nature to Jimmy Reed's city blues.
 'Key West', the stately, paced, gorgeous meditation on time, nature, and happiness that closes the first record contains a multitude of beautiful lines and imagery.
 One in particular struck this listener on first hearing.

 I'm searching for love and inspiration